Q 1: What are the goals of Synthesis ?

 Q 122:What is ERC check

-Answer 122:ERC, Electrical rule check strongly verifies electrical properties of the layout. usually violations includes
+Answer 122:ERC, Electrical rule check strongly verifies electrical properties

 Floating devices, gates, pins and nets